Part 1 – Can I Recover Data after Format?

 High-level formatting is also known as logical formatting.
 It writes specific data into specific area of the disk according to the file system users have selected, in order to achieve the effect of disk/disk partition initialization and file deletion.

-In other words, high-level formatting refers to removing data on hard drive, generating boot sector information, initializing FAT and marking logical bad sectors.
-This kind of formatting is generally involved in the OS reinstallation process; since MBR is not going to be rewritten, there is great possibility that virus exists.
+In other words, high-level formatting refers to removing data on a hard drive, generating boot sector information, initializing FAT, and marking logical bad sectors.
+This kind of formatting is generally involved in the OS reinstallation process; since MBR is not going to be rewritten, there is a great possibility that a virus exists.
 But don’t worry, the MBR virus can be completely cleared by using antivirus software or executing fdisk/mbr in DOS.

 When high-level formatting is required?

-• Kill virus: since computer virus spread widely through the internet, users can get easily attacked by it.
-If users want to kill virus in certain drive and make it clean, they’d better format the drive rather than just using antivirus software.
+- Kill virus: since computer viruses spread widely through the internet, users can get easily attacked by them.
+If users want to kill viruses in certain drives and make them clean, they’d better format the drive rather than just using antivirus software.

 All in all, please think twice before you finally decide to high-format your drive which saves business/personal files.
 Remember, though you are able to recover files from formatted hard drive in most cases, it’s not a 100% sure thing.
 Protection is always more important than recovery.